MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 The feature is available for both the cloud and edge use cases.

+DISCLAIMER: Microsoft’s [Code of conduct for Azure OpenAI Service](/legal/cognitive-services/openai/code-of-conduct?context=%2Fazure%2Fai-services%2Fopenai%2Fcontext%2Fcontext) applies to your use of the Bring Your Own Model feature, which includes Microsoft’s right to discontinue your access and use of this feature for non-compliance.

 ## Pricing
 There's no extra cost to use this feature with Azure Video Indexer.

-## CELA disclaimer

-**TO DO** Waiting on Ange Wu's email.

 ## Workflow

 **Workflow diagram from Shemer's PPT goes here**

 ### General workflow

-1. Use the Azure Video Indexer workflow as usual, but add a callback URL to your own custom programming expecting the request.
-1. The request returns a JSON file with custom insights.
+1. Video is uploaded and indexed with Azure Video Indexer.
+1. When the indexing process is completed, an event is created.
+1. Your custom code listens to the event and starts the video post-processing process.
+    1. Get insights extracted by Video Indexer.
+    1. Get keyframe for a video section.
+    1. Send the keyframe to the custom AI model.
-1. The custom programming calls the Patch method in the Azure Video Indexer API.
+    1. Patch the custom insights back to Video Indexer.
-1. The Patch method adds the JSON data under the `customInsights` section of the Azure Video Indexer insights JSON.

 ## Prerequisites

 Before you can start using the BYO model feature with Azure Video Indexer, you must:

-1. Create the programming that returns information in the required JSON format, and calls the Patch method.
+1. Train or bring an external AI model that receives video assets and return an insight.
+1. Create custom code that:
+    1. Listens for Event Hub events.
+    1. Extracts the `video id` from the events.
+    1. Retrieves the relevant assets by calling AVI Apis.
+In this scenario, request *Get Video Index* and *Get frames SAS URLs*.
-1. Provide the callback URL for requesting the JSON.
+    1. Sends the assets to the external AI model.
-1. Plan to pass a media ID so that the GUIDs map appropriately.
+    1. Creates a JSON object based on the insights retrieved from the custom AI model.
+    1. Requests *Patch Update Video Index*.

 ### Test a workflow using Azure services
 1. Set up monitoring on your Azure Video Indexer account using Azure Event Hub and a diagnostic setting.